shetty83/dsi-sea-week06-1.5/README.md

 In it we will:
 * Create our new Virtual Environment
 * Create our new Environment variables
-* Deploy our new creation to Heroku
+* Deploy our creation to Heroku

 The lab can be found in the file "Google Spreadsheets API.ipynb".